 Q&A: Interview with Joe Saltzman on Heroes and Scoundrels, Roger Leatherwood

-Review: The New Mexico Weekly Magazine of Arts, Enterrtainment & Culture, Books: Jonathan Richards, December 24, 2015: Type casting: Journalists in Pop Culture
+Review: The New Mexico Weekly Magazine of Arts, Entertainment & Culture, Books: Jonathan Richards, December 24, 2015: Typecasting: Journalists in Pop Culture

 Clio – Newsletter of the History Division of the Association for Education in Journalism and Mass Communication, Winter 2016, Vol. 50, No. 2.
 Book Excerpt: Heroes and Scoundrels.

-He received his B.A. in journalism from the University of Southern California and his M.S. from the Columbia University Graduate School of Journalism.
-After working for several years as a newspaper reporter and editor, Saltzman joined CBS television in Los Angeles in 1964 and for the next ten years produced documentaries, news magazine shows, and daily news shows, winning more than fifty awards including the Columbia University-duPont broadcast journalism award (the broadcasting equivalent of the Pulitzer Prize), four Emmys, four Golden Mikes, two Edward R. Murrow Awards, a Silver Gavel, and one of the first NAACP Image awards.
+Saltzman received his B.A. in journalism from the University of Southern California and his M.S. from the Columbia University Graduate School of Journalism.
+After working for several years as a newspaper reporter and editor, Saltzman joined CBS television in Los Angeles in 1964 ending up as the senior CBS producer for the five owned-and-operated CBS stations.
+For the next ten years, produced documentaries, news magazine shows, and daily news shows, winning more than fifty awards including the Columbia University-duPont broadcast journalism award (the broadcasting equivalent of the Pulitzer Prize), four Emmys, four Golden Mikes, two Edward R. Murrow Awards, a Silver Gavel, and one of the first NAACP Image awards.

 Saltzman received the 2017 Outstanding Service Award from the USC Association of Trojan Leagues, an honor given to one outstanding USC professor each year.
 Saltzman is the 21st recipient of the award and one of the few to be chosen unanimously.